Skip to content Skip to navigation

 Aboriginal Sport Participation Grant Program approved applications

-See the list of approved applicants below or download Aboriginal Sport Participation Grant 2025 – Approved applicants at June 2025 (DOCX 272.96 KB) DOCX icon.
+See the list of approved applicants below or download Aboriginal Sport Participation Grant Recipients 2025-2026 – Round 2 approved applicants (DOCX 272.58 KB) DOCX icon.

 Category 1 – Aboriginal Sporting Carnivals